-29 Matrix Spike/Matrix Spike Duplicate
+Matrix Spike/Matrix Spike Duplicate

-A sample matrix fortified with known quantities of specific compounds is called a matrix spike (MS).
+- A sample matrix fortified with known quantities of specific compounds is called a matrix spike 30 - 31 (MS).
 It is subjected to the same preparation and analytical procedures as the native sample.
-For this project, all target compounds will be spiked into the MS sample.
-Sample MS recoveries are used to evaluate the effect of the sample matrix on the recovery of the analytes of interest.
-A matrix spike duplicate (MSD) is a second aliquot of the MS sample, fortified at the same concentration as the MS. The relative percent difference (RPD) between the results of the MS designated on the chain-of-custody (COC) form.
-The spike levels will be less than or equal to the
+For this - project, all target compounds will be spiked into the MS sample.
+Sample MS recoveries are used 32 - to evaluate the effect of the sample matrix on the recovery of the analytes of interest.
+A matrix 33 - 34 spike duplicate (MSD) is a second aliquot of the MS sample, fortified at the same - concentration as the MS. The relative percent difference (RPD) between the results of the MS 35 - 36 duplicates measures the precision of sample results. - Project-specific samples will be used by the laboratory for the MS/MSD samples, which will be 37 - designated on the chain-of-custody (COC) form.
+The spike levels will be less than or equal to the 38 - 39 midpoint of the calibration range.
+Pairs of MS/MSDs will be collected at a frequency of - 5%.
+MS/MSDs are required in every analytical batch regardless of the rate of collection and how 40 - samples are received at the laboratory.
+41